alexandruprodann/teststore-selenium-java/README.md

 - **Login Test**: Ensures that a user can successfully log in to the Test Store.
 - **Order Complete As Guest Test**: Verifies the functionality to complete an order as a guest user.
 - **Remove Item From Cart Test**: Tests the ability to remove items from the shopping cart.
+- **Search Bar Test**: Tests that the search bar works and returns correct results.
 - _[more to come...]_

 ## 🛠️ Technologies Used